Dawntraoz/prismai/README.md

 This repository is a demo project created for the talk “**Unlocking the power of Web Extensions with Vue**” by Alba Silvente ([@dawntraoz](https://links.dawntraoz.com/)).

-> **Disclaimer**: This project is an experimental showcase of what's possible with Chrome's built-in AI APIs (available through registration) and Web Extension development using Vue and WXT.
-As of May 14, 2025, this is a work-in-progress and may include bugs, performance limitations, or unsupported features.
+> **Disclaimer**: This project is a showcase of Chrome's built-in AI APIs and Web Extension development using Vue and WXT.
+The built-in AI APIs are now stable in Chrome 127+.
+This project may include bugs, performance limitations, or experimental features as it continues to evolve.

 ## What is PrismAI?